 Erica Payne of Erica's Educare Learning Center created an Apple Cafe, Orchard and Farmer's Market for some fun Fall Inspired Play.

 Fall themed sensory bin

-Sherry Whissen First Friends Family Child Care always creates some fun learning activities for her Child Care program, these Fall inspired ideas don't disappoint!
+Sherry Whissen First Friends Family Child Care always creates some fun learning activities for her Child Care program.
+She created this literacy game using erasers and wooden cups.

 I thought this "Apple Picking Tree" Melissa R. shared of Play N Learn Daycare was so clever!

 Megan C. of Megan's Little Sprouts created these "A is for Apple" Activities for her kiddos!
 So much fun!

 I think these Scrapbook paper Apple Collages Pam W.'s Kids made, turned out so cute.
 What a fun technique, great for scissor skills too!